chris4jahn/Cloud-Coffeebreak/_posts/2024-10-17-how-to-move-resources-between-regions-with-azure-resource-mover.md

 These are the services that I want to move form West Europe to Germany West Central.

 <img src="/img/posts/Azure-Resource-Mover-02.png" class="img-fluid"/>
-Search fpr "Azure Resource Mover" and select one of the options.
+Search for "Azure Resource Mover" and select one of the options.

 <img src="/img/posts/Azure-Resource-Mover-03.png" class="img-fluid"/>
 Add resources to the Mover.